 Outside of the body, sperm may die quickly when they’re exposed to the air.
 The length of time they stay alive has a lot to do with environmental factors and how fast they dry up.

-If you’re having a procedure like intrauterine insemination (IUI) or in vitro fertilization (IVF), washed sperm can last in an incubator for up to 72 hours.
-Frozen sperm may last indefinitely, provided it’s left in a properly controlled environment.
+If you’re having a procedure such as intrauterine insemination (IUI) or in vitro fertilization (IVF), keep in mind that washed sperm can last in an incubator for up to 72 hours.
+Frozen sperm may last for years, provided it’s left in a properly controlled environment.

-Sperm that’s been ejaculated into a woman can live inside the uterus for up to five days.
+Sperm that’s been ejaculated into a woman can live inside the uterus for 5 days.
 That’s why it’s possible to get pregnant if you have unprotected sex while menstruating.
 If you ovulate shortly after you finish your period, the sperm may still be alive and can fertilize the egg.

-Keep reading to learn more about the lifespan of sperm and sperm motility, plus find out which urban legends about sperm and pregnancy are true and which are false.
+Keep reading to learn more about the lifespan of sperm as well as sperm motility.
+Also find out which urban legends about sperm and pregnancy are true and which are false.

-Yes.
-You can get pregnant if the sperm is near the vagina and it has not dried.
-You may have heard that oxygen kills sperm.
-This isn’t true.
-Sperm can move until it’s dried.
-For example, you may think you aren’t at risk for pregnancy if you have unprotected anal sex.
-Fresh sperm might leak and stay near the vaginal opening.
+For example, you may think you’re not at risk for pregnancy if you have unprotected anal sex.
+However, fresh sperm might leak and stay near the vaginal opening.
 If it stays moist, it could make its way up the vagina and through the cervix into the uterus to fertilize the egg.

 While this scenario is possible, it isn’t likely to happen.

 It’s highly unlikely that pregnancy would occur if sperm had to travel through water into a woman’s body.